Find Affordable College Courses

 Check out the agriculture bachelor's degree programs at these schools if you want to attend one of the most popular in Illinois.

-Our 2023 rankings named Illinois State University the most popular school in Illinois for general agriculture students working on their bachelor’s degree.
-Illinois State is a very large public school located in the suburb of Normal.
+Our analysis found Illinois State University to be the most popular school for general agriculture students who want to pursue a bachelor’s degree in Illinois.
+Illinois State is a very large public school located in the medium-sized suburb of Normal.

 About 38% of the students majoring in agriculture at the school are women while 62% are male.